Overview

 - Complete configurability: We want users to be able to configure every part of Saiki with just a config file.

-- Separate application layer and core agent layer: We want developers to be able to build all kinds of AI powered interfaces and applications on top of Saiki without having to dive-deep into the code, but always having the option to.
+- Re-usable Core primitives: We want developers to be able to build all kinds of AI powered interfaces and applications using Saiki, without having to dive-deep into the code, but always having the option to.
 This allows us to re-use the same core layer to expose AI agents on telegram, discord, slack, etc.

 - Simple deployments: We want users to be able to play around with different config files of Saiki and simply save the configuration they liked to be able to re-use it anywhere.
 Docker helps make this happen.